PEERINGTestbed/client/utils/reverse-traceroute/README.md

 We also need to source-route packets from the Reverse Traceroute container to use PEERING as an upstream.
-We create a specific routing table for each mux (the table number is given by `50` plus the mux `id`), and add a default route pointing to the mux's IP address on the OpenVPN tunnel.
+We create a specific routing table for each prefix.
+The table number is given by `-200` plus the third octet of the prefix; this assumes that we are using a prefix in the 184.164.224.0/19 range.
+We add a default route pointing the prefix to a specific mux.
+The default route uses the mux's IP address on the OpenVPN tunnel as the gateway.
 For example, `uw01` has `id` 10, so uses `tap10` as the OpenVPN tunnel, `100.(64+10).128.1` on its end of the OpenVPN tunnel, and table `60`.
-Packets are routed to a mux's specific routing table according to the source IP address of the Docker container.
-We configure this in the `setup_source_routing` function.
+Packets are routed to a prefix's specific routing table according to the source IP address of the Docker container.
+We configure this using the `scripts/source-routing` script.

 ## Make announcements

 Announce a test prefix from PEERING and wait some time for route convergence to finish.
-The `announce_prefixes` calls PEERING scripts to achieve this.
+We call PEERING scripts to achieve this.

+Note that announcements should match source routing: we recommend the egress mux used for a given prefix is also announcing the prefix to the Internet to avoid reverse path filtering.

 ## Test data plane

 Test data plane connectivity by issuing pings from within containers using the Docker bridges.
-Function `run_data_plane_test` implements basic tests.
+The `test_data_plane` function implements basic tests.
 Check that the IP address is configured correctly inside the container, that there is a default route, and that 8.8.8.8 is reachable.
 It is also a good idea to run `tcpdump` to check if packets